jackpine/biketag-ios/README.md

 clue as to where it's taken from.

-You can get to the spots via foot, bicycle, transit, I suppose a car could work as well, but it'll be harder to find fun spots in one of those!
+You can get to the spots via foot, bicycle, transit, I suppose a car could work as well, but it'll be harder to find interesting spots in one of those!